FAQ ON ORTHOKERATOLOGY

 How does Ortho-K slow down myopia progression?

 As a child develops, the length of the eyes grows.
 In turn, this causes myopia to increase.
 As it progresses, high myopia increases the risk of certain ocular anomalies, such as retinal detachment.
-Ortho-K acts like a brake and retards myopia progression.
+Ortho-K acts like a gentle brake and retards myopia progression.

 It created a ring zone of positive refractive error that works like the effects of myopia control glasses but on the cornea itself.
-There is sufficient evidence in the literature that concludes that Orthokeratology in Singapore indeed retards myopia progression significantly and more importantly, better than other treatment methods available.
-Most children are thrilled with Ortho-K treatment.
-But imagine how they will thank you when they get older and learn how you were able to preserve their sight and lower their risk of eye disease.
+There are sufficient evidence in the literatures that concludes that Orthokeratology in Singapore indeed slow down myopia progression significantly.
+Most children are thrilled with their Ortho-K outcome.
+But imagine how they will thank you when they get older and learn how you were able to preserve their sight and lower their risk of eye diseases.

 What are the advantages of OrthoK?